radsystems-app/Radsystems-Studio-Docs/pages/page-events.md

 ![4.png](/page-events/4.png)
 ![5.png](/page-events/5.png)

+> Note: If you want to remove your page event code, click **Clear Page Event**.
+{.is-info}

 # Example
-For our example we will be creating a Log System where we can track every changes in our Todo App data.
+For our example we will be creating a Log System where we can track every new Todo added.

 1. Create Database, name it: **todo-db**
 2. Create the first table, name it: **Todos**